 Gracie Xavier – Skilled Program Administrator and Community Artist with vast experience delivering programs and services to constituents of diverse ethnic and socio-economic backgrounds to achieve social, economic, and educational success.

-Robyn Webb – As the Director of Labour Market Development, Executive of National Connector Program, Robyn leads the Partnership’s talent attraction and retention initiatives, including the Connector Program and the Atlantic Immigration Pilot.
-Robyn partners with and supports Canadian communities and industry associations interested in launching the Connector Program.
+Robyn Webb – Director of Labour Market Development, Executive of National Connector Program, Robyn leads the Partnership’s talent attraction and retention initiatives, including the Connector Program and the Atlantic Immigration Pilot.

 Vin Ko – Senior Program Manager at St. Louis Mosaic Project, Vin is a motivated and energetic organizer devoted to community building.
 He has a background in grassroots and non profit campaigns and development with a focus on forging strong bonds and creating new opportunities.